DakobedBard/dsi-spark/individual.md

    YEAR,MONTH,UNIQUE_CARRIER,ORIGIN_AIRPORT_ID,DEST_AIRPORT_ID,DEP_DELAY,DEP_DELAY_NEW,ARR_DELAY,ARR_DELAY_NEW,CANCELLED
    2012,4,AA,12478,12892,-4.00,0.00,-21.00,0.00,0.00
    ```

+4. Run a count on the RDD.
+Notice the size of the data you are dealing with.

-4. Use `filter` to filter out the line containing the column names.
+5. Use `filter` to filter out the line containing the column names.

-5. Make a function that takes a line as an argument and return a dictionary where the keys are the column
+6. Make a function, `make_rows()`, that takes a line as an argument and return a dictionary
-   names and the values are the values for the column.
+   where the keys are the column names and the values are the values for the column.

    - The output is a dictionary with only these columns:
      `['DEST_AIRPORT_ID', 'ORIGIN_AIRPORT_ID', 'DEP_DELAY', 'ARR_DELAY']`